stefankarlsson1230/The_CSharp_Players_Guide_1_The_Basics/README.md

 Electric, and blue for Electric and Fire).

 ### From ChatGPT

+- [x] Project 3 - Count Down
-    1. Count Down – From 10 to 1.
+  - From 10 to 1.

-    2. Sum Until Zero – Sum inputs until 0 is entered.
+- [ ] Project 4 - Sum Until Zero
+  - Sum inputs until 0 is entered.

+- [ ] Project 5 - Retry Login
-    3. Retry Login – Allow 3 attempts to enter password.
+  - Allow 3 attempts to enter password.

+- [ ] Project 6 - Multiplication Table
-    4. Multiplication Table – Show a table 1–10.
+  - Show a table 1–10.

 Chapter 12: Arrays